-In my editorial work, I focus on social issues, equality and pop culture.
+In my editorial work, I focus on social justice, wellness and pop culture.
 I love when all three come together in one piece.

 Photo Credit: Catie Laffoon

 The Toll Activism Takes on Your Body.
 [Vice] Protesting for your rights takes more than mental strength — it can sap your physical energy as well.
 I talk about my experience in the Charlotte Uprising and how it can affect people’s physical health.

 Enough About Hillary’s Lack of Makeup.
 [Bustle] When Hillary reappeared after losing the presidential election, people started talking about her not wearing makeup.
 I had this to say.

 The best nachos in Charlotte, ranked.
 [CharlotteFive] I’ve written about nachos before, but not like this: This piece, also featured in The Charlotte Observer’s print CLT section, solidified my place as a local nachos expert like queso at the bottom of a tin plate.